Traditional Fresh Vietnamese Spring Rolls (Goi Cuon)

 - After you cook the vermicelli noodles, bring 6 cups of water to a boil in the same pot and add in the shrimp.
 Cook the shrimp for 2-3 minutes or until the shrimp turns orange and the meat is orange and white.
 Set aside to rest for 10 minutes.
 Slice the shrimp in half.

 - Slice all your vegetables at this point.
-Slice your cucumbers and carrots into thin slices.
+Slice your cucumbers into thin pieces.

 - At this point, your pork belly should be done.
 Once it's done cooking, set it aside to rest for 10 minutes until it is cool enough to handle.
 After it rests, shave off the skin and then slice it into thin pieces.
 The pork belly should be as thin as possible and about 1 inch wide.
 This shape will help you wrap the spring rolls more easily.